daytonaio/content/definitions/20240819_definition_development environment management _dem_.md

 ---
-title: 'Development Environment Management (DEM)'
+title: "Development Environment Management (DEM)"
 description:
-  'Development Environment Management (DEM) refers to the practice of creating, managing, and optimizing development environments for software development teams within an organization.
+  "Development Environment Management (DEM) refers to the practice of creating, managing, and optimizing development environments for software development teams within an organization.
 DEM involves providing the necessary tools, configurations, and infrastructure required by the development team to work efficiently and effectively.
-It includes tasks such as provisioning and configuring development environments, deploying necessary software and tools, automating repetitive tasks, and ensuring consistency across different projects and teams.'
+It includes tasks such as provisioning and configuring development environments, deploying necessary software and tools, automating repetitive tasks, and ensuring consistency across different projects and teams."
 ---

 # Development Environment Management (DEM)